Call Now

 This is the case and evidence the court receives in a properly prepared and tried de facto custodian case.
 The court, considering all of the evidence, and some defenses for the parents against losing a child to a de facto custodian, such as to attend school to better him or herself, then awards custody of the child to the child's de facto custodian if the court determines that it is in the best interests of the child.
 If the court awards custody of the child to the child's de facto custodian, the de facto custodian is considered to have legal custody of the child under Indiana law.
 However, the child’s parents may well be awarded parenting time and have to pay the de facto custodian weekly child support.

 Ultimately, with skilled legal counsel, and careful development of the evidence, a third party may be awarded sole physical and legal custody over biological parents.
 This statutory scheme, augment by caselaw, balances a parent’s fundamental right to raise his or her child against a child’s best interests.
 Is this your case?
 If so, you should seek counsel familiar with and who has tried de facto custody cases.
-This blog is written by attorneys at Ciyou & Dixon, P.C. to provide general information about how a third party raising an infant or toddler may obtain custody as a de facto custodian.
+This blog is written by attorneys at Dixon & Moseley, P.C. to provide general information about how a third party raising an infant or toddler may obtain custody as a de facto custodian.
 It is not intended as legal advice or a solicitation for services.
 It is an advertisement.

 1. Indiana Code 31-9-2-35.5 (definition of a de facto custodian).